Duo Multi-Factor Authentication (MFA)

 3. Please input your CSUSM email address to send the code to.
 Once you receive that code, please input that code on the following screen.
 You will then have activated Duo!

-- Duo gave me a prompt "We have detected some security issues with your device"
+- What do I when Duo prompts me with, "We have detected some security issues with your

 Below explains the importance of updating the OS version of your phone to ensure attackers cannot exploit vulnerabilities.